Jesusprzr/Making-Of-A-Data-Scientist/README.md

 # What's this all about?
-This repository is intended to be where I structure and keep track of my learning process while giving the resources to anyone who wants to follow my learning paths.
+This repository is intended to be where I keep the documentation and structure of my learning process while giving the resources to anyone who wants to follow my learning paths.
 # Structure:
 I will structure it on the following format:
 Basic - Foundational knowledge